 RECENT TRUCK ACCIDENTS VERDICTS & SETTLEMENTS

-Mr. O'Brien settled a wrongful death claim for $2.5 million against a major trucking company on behalf of the family members of a man who was killed in a collision caused by a truck driver's negligence.
+Sacramento & Elk Grove-based John O'Brien settled a wrongful death claim for $2.5 million against a major trucking company on behalf of the family members of a man who was killed in a collision caused by a truck driver's negligence.

 WHAT OUR CLIENTS SAY ABOUT THEIR CASES

 My insurance wasn't really giving me any advice or anything.
 It was turning into a nightmare; I didn't know what to do.
-I called John and what caught my attention is that he was worried about me not about his fees; that's when I said this is the guy I am going with.
+I called John and what caught my attention is that he was worried about me, not about his fees; that's when I said: 'This is the guy I am going with.'

 John held 2 cases for us where he could have settled or given up easily.
 He didn't.
 He kept working on it and achieved a maximum settlement for us.
 We were extremely pleased.

 After the car accident, I had three bulging discs in my neck that were pressing on my spinal cord causing many problems.
 The insurance company was very defensive so I went online and found John O'Brien's website.
 I felt comfortable with the first call.
 They're very good and professional people.